-This spectacularly located and complex project traversed rugged mountainsides and elevation extremes to double copper mining capacity in the Los Bronces district for our customer, Anglo American Sur S.A.
-Los Bronces is some 40 miles (65 kilometers) northeast of Santiago.
+Anglo American approved this spectacularly located and complex project, which traversed rugged mountainsides and extreme elevations, in order to double copper mining capacity in the Los Bronces district near Chile’s capital, Santiago.

-Within months of their completion in late 2011, the various sites that comprise the copper concentrator expansion project had already begun to blend back into the dramatic landscape along the western face of the Chilean Andes.
+Thanks to a strong focus on using innovative solutions to protect the environment, the various sites that comprise the concentrator expansion project had already begun to blend back into the dramatic landscape along the western face of the Chilean Andes within months of completion in late 2011.

 Inside the project

-Throughout the project, we encountered new variations on hazards we know well, including snowfalls that could bury a truck, high winds, dramatic cliffs, and significant geotechnical challenges typical of mountain work.
-And we progressed despite the effects of the sixth-largest earthquake ever recorded.
+Throughout execution, the project encountered new risks, including snowfalls that could bury a truck, high winds, dramatic cliffs, and significant geotechnical challenges typical of mountain work.
+Furthermore, the project continued to advance despite the effects of the 8.8 magnitude earthquake that occurred on February 27, 2010, the sixth-largest ever recorded.